Discipleship in the Puritan Era

 J. I. Packer says, “The Puritans were robust in their view of life.
 To be a Puritan was to look forward to the glory that is to come and to prepare for a good death — that would be the last act of a life of good and faithful discipleship.”
 Here are a few ways that the Puritans made gospel centered disciples.

-Ivonwy Morgan said, “The essential thing in understanding the Puritans was that they were preachers before they were anything else what bound them together, undergirded their striving, and gave them the dynamic to persist as their consciousness that they were called to preach the Gospel.”
+Ivonwy Morgan said, “The essential thing in understanding the Puritans was that they were preachers before they were anything else .
+What bound them together, undergirded their striving, and gave them the dynamic to persist was their consciousness that they were called to preach the Gospel.”
 The Puritan era produced some of the greatest preachers England has even known.
 Men such as William Perkins (1558-1602), Richard Baxter (1615-1691), Richard Sibbes (1577-1635) and John Owen (1616-1683) were theological giants as well as great biblical preachers.

 The Puritan pastor played an important role in discipleship of believers through preaching and personally catechizing the flock.
 One of the primary reasons Puritans were great preachers is because they were men of prayer who loved the Bible.
 Their sermons were biblically grounded and saturated with doctrine and devotion to the risen Christ.
 J. I. Packer offers the following marks of Puritan preaching: